95jhack/Portfolio_Project/README.md

 2022 Team Standings
 2022 Team Batting Stats
 2022 Team Pitching Stats
-2022 Player Summarized Stats
+2022 Player Summarized Stats --> Unlikely to gain free access to

 Potential tests to run
 * Team Wins vs. Team Wins seen in the game by game
-* Player Stats (Hits, HRs) vs. Summarized stats in game by game
+* Player Stats (Hits, HRs) vs. Summarized stats in game by game  --> Unlikely to gain free access to

 ==================================================================================
 ==================================================================================